History of the Haudenosaunee: World War I

 During World War I, it was Canadian policy to encourage men from the First Nations to enlist in the Canadian Expeditionary Force (CEF), where their skills at hunting made them excellent as snipers and scouts.
-As the Iroquois Six Nations were considered the most martial of Canada's First Nations, and, in turn, the Mohawk the most warlike of the Six Nations, the Canadian government especially encouraged the Iroquois, and particularly the Mohawks, to join.
-About half of the 4,000 or so First Nations men who served in the CEF were Iroquois.
-Men from the Six Nations reserve at Brantford were encouraged to join the 114th Haldimand Battalion (also known as "Brock's Rangers) of the CEF, where two entire companies including the officers were all Iroquois.
+As the Haudenosaunee Six Nations were considered the most martial of Canada's First Nations, and, in turn, the Mohawk the most warlike of the Six Nations, the Canadian government especially encouraged the Haudenosaunee, and particularly the Mohawks, to join.
+About half of the 4,000 or so First Nations men who served in the CEF were Haudenosaunee.
+Men from the Six Nations reserve at Brantford were encouraged to join the 114th Haldimand Battalion (also known as "Brock's Rangers) of the CEF, where two entire companies including the officers were all Haudenosaunee.
 The 114th Battalion was formed in December 1915, and broken up in November 1916 to provide reinforcements for other battalions.
 A Mohawk from Brantford, William Forster Lickers, who enlisted in the CEF in September 1914, was captured at the Second Battle of Ypres in April 1915, where he was savagely beaten by his captors, as one German officer wanted to see if "Indians could feel pain".
 Lickers was beaten so badly that he was left paralyzed for the rest of his life, though the officer was well pleased to establish that Indians did indeed feel pain.

 The Six Nations council at Brantford tended to see themselves as a sovereign nation that was allied to the Crown through the Covenant Chain going back to the 17th century, and thus allied to King George V personally, rather than under the authority of Canada.
-One Iroquois clan mother, in a letter sent in August 1916 to a recruiting sergeant who refused to allow her teenage son to join the CEF under the grounds that he was underage, declared the Six Nations were not subject to the laws of Canada and he had no right to refuse her son, because Canadian laws did not apply to them.
-As she explained, the Iroquois regarded the Covenant Chain as still being in effect, meaning the Iroquois were only fighting in the war in response to an appeal for help from their ally, King George V, who had asked them to enlist in the CEF.
+One Haudenosaunee clan mother, in a letter sent in August 1916 to a recruiting sergeant who refused to allow her teenage son to join the CEF under the grounds that he was underage, declared the Six Nations were not subject to the laws of Canada and he had no right to refuse her son, because Canadian laws did not apply to them.
+As she explained, the Haudenosaunee regarded the Covenant Chain as still being in effect, meaning the Haudenosaunee were only fighting in the war in response to an appeal for help from their ally, King George V, who had asked them to enlist in the CEF.